risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 ## Next steps with Magui

 - Plugins as of this writing:
-  - Aggregate data from citellus sorted by plugin for quick comparison
+  - Aggregate data from risu sorted by plugin for quick comparison
   - Show 'metadata' extension separated to quickly compare across values
   - pipeline-yaml different across sosreports
   - seqno and highest seqno in galera